gameknife/gkNextRenderer/README.en.md

 ## Random thoughts

-The development of the project, learning experience, and some random thoughts are recorded in[Thoughts.md](doc/Thoughts.md), updated at any time.
+The development of the project, learning experience, and some random thoughts are recorded in [Thoughts.md](doc/Thoughts.md), updated at any time.